How to Get a Medical Marijuana Card in Ohio

 Finally, the penalties for growing marijuana in Ohio are the same as the penalties for possessing an equivalent amount.
 As a result, obtaining an MMJ card is the best way to remain legally protected when using cannabis in Ohio.

-What Types of Cannabis Can I Purchase in Ohio?
+What Type of Medical Cannabis Can I Purchase in Ohio?

 The use of tinctures, oils, edibles, creams, plant material, patches, and lotions is permitted under Ohio’s MMJ program.
 Patients are not allowed to smoke marijuana, but they may vaporize it.
 MMJ products that are “attractive to children,” such as THC gummies, are also prohibited.